Selecting Competent Staff and Contractors.

 When you have all the required information it can be studied and then a proper evaluation can be made.

-It is a similar process for staff, always request written applications, ask them to provide their CV, obtain and take up references.
+It is a similar process for staff, request written applications, ask them to provide their CV, and obtain and take up references.
 Check training and qualifications.
 Interview them about their experience.
 Make a selection and inform everyone, including those who were not successful, explaining why.

-Make certain you understand what the various qualifications mean, for instance, there are several health and safety qualifications, they range from introductory, through intermediate to a professional standard.
+Make certain you understand what the various qualifications mean, for instance, there are several health and safety qualifications, that range from introductory, through intermediate to a professional standard.
 Many who offer the services of health and safety advisors only have intermediate-level qualifications!
 This is nothing more than deception in many cases and should not happen where lives may be at risk.
 Check all qualification levels.
 Are they appropriate for the job?